New Orleans Pelicans: Basketball in New Orleans

-2002–2005: The Relocation and early years in New Orleans
+2002–2005: The relocation and early years in New Orleans

 While the Charlotte Hornets put a competitive team on the court throughout the 1990s, the team's attendance began falling dramatically.
 Many attributed this lapse in popularity to the team's owner, George Shinn, who was slowly becoming despised by the people of the city.
 In 1997, a Charlotte woman claimed that Shinn had raped her, and the resulting trial severely tarnished his reputation in the city.
 The consensus was that while Charlotte was a basketball city, fans took out their anger at Shinn on the team.
 Shinn had also become discontented with the Charlotte Coliseum, which had been considered state-of-the-art when it opened but had since been considered obsolete due to a limited number of luxury boxes.
 On March 26, 2001, both the Hornets and the Vancouver Grizzlies applied for relocation to Memphis, Tennessee, which was ultimately won by the Grizzlies.
 Shinn then issued an ultimatum that unless the city built a new arena at no cost to him, the Hornets would leave town.
 The city initially refused, leading Shinn to consider moving the team to either Norfolk, Louisville, or St. Louis.
 Of the cities in the running, only St. Louis had an NBA-ready arena, the Savvis Center, already in place and was a larger media market than Charlotte at the time; also, it was the only one of the four to have previously hosted an NBA franchise—the St. Louis Hawks, who moved to Atlanta in 1968.

+Investigations into the Louisville Cardinals men's basketball program uncovered information regarding a non-binding agreement made around this time period to move the Hornets to Louisville.
+At the time, Louisville officials were in the early stages of building a new arena.
+A group of businessmen and politicians from Louisville signed a non-binding agreement with the Hornets to move the team to Louisville, as long as they built a new arena downtown.
+Louisville officials were in the early planning process of building what would be the KFC Yum!
+Center.
+Louisville officials were eager to bring the NBA team to Louisville, whose last professional basketball team was the ABAs Kentucky Colonels.
+However, Louisville Basketball's newly hired head coach Rick Pitino and athletic director Tom Jurich were publicly opposed to the idea of bringing a professional sports team to Louisville, which led to the deal falling through.
+David Stern recalled thinking "If Rick Pitino doesn't want us there, why would we go?".